Moonlorian/vesting-dapp/dapp/README.md

 **dAppName** ==> Set Here dapp name.
-This name will be shown in the header **brand** ==> Brand will be shown at footer **contractAddress** ==> Place here the erd contract address of your vesting smart contract contract **walletConnectV2ProjectId** ==> Generate your own WalletConnect 2 ProjectId here: https://cloud.walletconnect.com/app and set it in this constant
+This name will be shown in the header **brand** ==> Brand will be shown at footer **contractAddress** ==> Place here the erd contract address of your vesting smart contract **walletConnectV2ProjectId** ==> Generate your own WalletConnect 2 ProjectId here: https://cloud.walletconnect.com/app and set it in this constant

 **abi**
 ---------------------------------------------
-Use Generated abi file to easier smart contract interaction.
+Use the generated abi file to facilitate smart contract interaction.
 This can be removed from dapp creating smart contract constant like this:

 ```bash
 export const smartContract = new SmartContract({